Skip to content

 Info - Blue Block (1)

-Remember that the system uses the latest settings.
-If you have timesheets already loaded on the dashboard, open them and change the 'Standard Pay (-1)' to 'Standard Pay' for the required weeks, to ensure the timesheet is updated with the latest Employee Settings.
+If you have timesheets already loaded on the dashboard and wish to use the new settings.
+Open the timesheets and change the 'Standard Pay (-1)' to 'Standard Pay' and save .This will ensure the timesheet is updated with the latest Employee Settings.

-ALWAYS check the Timesheet Costing Screen after making changes to Employee Settings to ensure that the update is applied correctly.
+ALSO check the Timesheet Costing Screen after making any changes to ensure that the update is applied correctly.

 Employee on an Hourly Rate - Example:

-There are TWO places work pattern changes must be monitored and updated in the Employee Profile.
+There are TWO places work pattern changes must be updated in the Employee Profile.
 They are:

 The Standard Pay Tab AND